slugbyte/lackluster.nvim/DEVELOPMENT.md

     },
 )
 ```
-4. clone your fork into your development direcotry
+4. clone your fork into your development directory
   * `cd ~/code/neovim_dev`
   * `git clone <your fork>`